 With Emergency Volunteering you can access information about how to help with disaster preparedness, response and recovery, and community resilience building.

-At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation and response.
+At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation, response and recovery.

 Access useful information and resources to increase your knowledge about:

 - what you need to know about disasters

 - register with EV CREW; a referral service between volunteers and disaster response agencies or community organisations.
 This gives you access to emergency volunteer opportunities.

 Recovery from a disaster is a long process.
 Agencies rely on long term support from volunteers who may perform various roles, ranging from basic clean up to care, comfort and personal support to affected communities.
 It is for that reason that Volunteering Queensland recommends that anyone considering volunteering learns more about disaster response and recovery processes.

 Volunteering Queensland through Emergency Volunteering CREW is working on the Queensland Government's Care Army initiative.
 The Care Army is made up of everyday Queenslanders who want to help older and vulnerable people living in the community who may not have friends, family or neighbours who are able to support them.